No more mandatory counselling for man convicted of perjury in Air India bombing - BC Local News

 They include that he not participate in any political activities for any organization, not contact any members of the victims’ families, not associate with criminals, not possess extremist propaganda and not possess any components that could be used to build an explosive devise.

-Reyat, who worked in Duncan as a mechanic, was the only person convicted in the 1985 Air India bombings that killed 331 people.
+Reyat, who worked in Duncan, on Vancouver Island, as a mechanic, was the only person convicted in the 1985 Air India bombings that killed 331 people.

 During his trial, it was revealed that he bought the dynamite, the detonators and the batteries for the attacks on two airliners while he was living in Duncan.